 Lifestyle in Waterloo

-The wider Waterloo area offers a range of outdoor fun and cultural activities for local residents.
-There are plenty of shopping malls, restaurants, nightlife and entertainment facilities in Waterloo.
+The wider Waterloo area offers a range of outdoor fun and cultural activities for local residents, and there are plenty of shopping malls, restaurants, nightlife and entertainment facilities for expats to choose from.

 However, those with a yearning for the hustle and bustle of a big city will appreciate that Toronto, North America’s fourth-largest metropolis, is just a one-hour drive away.
 Expats will therefore never be short of entertainment options.